Subscribe

 The DISC personality assessment

-Figure 1: The DISC personality assessment
+Figure 3: The DISC personality assessment

 Human beings are more complex than saying “there are four categories, and each of the four have exactly six subcategories of descriptors, and each of those have an identical number of components.”
 No, that’s never how it is with people.
-If you had said there are five major categories, and some don’t subdivide, while others are complex, and some are fairly well understood, while others are still a mystery, I’d believe that you were trying to model reality instead of ensuring some picture had 90° rotational symmetry.
+If you had said there are five major categories, and some don’t subdivide, while others are complex, and some are fairly well-understood, while others are still a mystery, I’d believe that you were trying to model reality instead of ensuring some picture had 90° rotational symmetry.

 Craiglist listings for Austin, TX

-Dr. Robert Plutchik's "Feelings Wheel"
+"Feelings Wheel"

 Plutchik, Robert.
 "A General Psychoevolutionary Theory of Emotion."
 Theories of Emotion, edited by Robert Plutchik and Henry Kellerman, Academic Press, 1980, pp. 3--33.

-Figure 3: Dr. Robert Plutchik’s “Feelings Wheel”
+Figure 5: “Feelings Wheel”

 Plutchik, Robert.
 “A General Psychoevolutionary Theory of Emotion.”
 Theories of Emotion, edited by Robert Plutchik and Henry Kellerman, Academic Press, 1980, pp. 3–33.

 Another red flag is any list with exactly 10 items.
-That’s how many fingers we have, not how many things should probably be on that list.4 Instead, my lists of things like what goes into a great strategy or deciding whether an investment is worthwhile contain however many items make sense.
+That’s how many fingers we have, not how many things should probably be on that list.
+Instead, my lists of things like what goes into a great strategy or deciding whether an investment is worthwhile contain however many items make sense.
 Or in this analysis of why startups fail, the categories and quantity of bullets under each category are imbalanced.
 Or my system for PMF has steps of varying length and detail, and even gives counter-examples to show how it’s an interesting guide but not a law.

 And so on with other models.
-If you’re modeling human organization, does it reflect the complexity and capreciousness of real humans, the good and bad incentives and emotions, the different personalities and ways those react to the world, or is it modeled as if people are fungible worker-units with predictable responses to stimulii, built by a professor who has never managed a team beyond six sycophantic grad students?
+If you’re modeling human organization, does it reflect the complexity and capriciousness of real humans, the good and bad incentives and emotions, the different personalities and ways those react to the world, or is it modeled as if people are fungible worker-units with predictable responses to stimuli, built by a professor who has never managed a team beyond six sycophantic grad students?

 Does the model of strategy fit into 2x2s and symmetric diagrams, with rubric scoring, with the same questions for all companies of all stages in all industries in all markets?
-Or does it grapple with the complexity of interacting systems of markets, customers, competitors, alternatives, employees, technology, products, and global trends, each dynamic, each affecting the others, each unknowable and unquantifiable along some of their most important dimensions?
+Or does it grapple with the complexity of interacting systems of markets, customers, competitors, alternatives, employees, technology, products, and global trends, each of them dynamic, each affecting the others, each unknowable and unquantifiable in some of their most important dimensions?

 Feynmann's blackboard when he died.
 The boxed statements at top-left are: